-With winter in full swing, new pandemic lockdowns in place and Christmas around the corner, we thought it would be best to share with you some of the best movies and documentaries all about climate change and our planet.
+With winter in full swing, and the potential for new lockdowns and Christmas around the corner, we thought it would be best to share with you some of the best movies and documentaries all about climate change and our planet.

 From nature to politics, in some way or another, all these productions showcase some spectacular stories about our planet.
-We have intentionally included the classics here for people who want to explore how the world of documenting our planet has changed over the years.
+We have intentionally included blockbusters alongside some classic documentaries for people who want to explore how our planet has been portrayed over the years.

-Of course, these productions are not without their faults and some have been more controversial than others.
+Of course, these productions and documentaries are not without their faults and some have been more controversial than others.
 Regardless, let’s dive in!

 Oceans & Fishing